-After attending the Travel Bloggers Unite blogging conference in Porto, Portugal, Andy and I had the opportunity to take a two day tour of the northern region of the country.
+After attending a travel blogging conference in Porto, Portugal, Andy and I had the opportunity to take a two day tour of the northern region of the country.
 Two days is not nearly enough to explore this diverse region, but I enjoyed seeing the highlights and getting a taste of the area.
 The part I remember most about our time there was how gorgeous northern Portugal is and how much it has to offer.

 The Douro Valley is a UNESCO World Heritage sight and the oldest demarcated wine region in the world.
 This is where the famous Port wines are produced, and our trip started with a drive through the valleys where the grapes are grown.
 (Some photos were taken from a moving van and/or with my iPhone.)

 After the scenic drive, we arrived in the town of Pinhão where we took a cruise on the Douro River in a Rabelo boat.
 These are traditional boats that were once used to transport Port wine from the Douro Valley to where the cellars are located.

 Before hopping back in the van, we stopped at the Pinhão train station, known for its blue tiles from 1937.